graysonw15/2020-sensor-miniproject/Report.md

 #### Task 2 Results/Commentary:

 #### Task 3 Results/Commentary:
-For this task, our team created a new python file called '''Report.py - this file contains code that detects temperature anamolies and records them in a .csv file called '''anamolies_log.csv .
+For this task, our team created a new python file called '''Report.py''' - this file contains code that detects temperature anamolies and records them in a .csv file called '''anamolies_log.csv''' .
 Hello